dino1970/some_projects/README.md

-Lane Line Detection for Udacity Self-Driving Car Nanodegree
+Event Detection by Fiber Sensing